 Gagauz And Bulgarian Language in Moldova

-Finally, some Moldovans mostly in the South also speak Bulgarian or Gagauz, a Turkik language.
+Finally, some Moldovans mostly in the South also speak Bulgarian or even Gagauz, an uncommon Turkik language.
 A truly multicultural country.

 Wine in Moldova